-Lip augmentation with injectable fillers, fat transfer, or silicone implants can add volume for fuller, more sensual lips.
+Lip augmentation with injectable fillers or fat transfer can add volume for fuller, more sensual lips.
 Lip augmentation can be performed on either the upper lip, lower lip, or both to help the patient achieve their cosmetic goals.
 Augmentation with injectable dermal fillers is nonsurgical and quick, but the results will only last 6 - 12 months depending on the brand of filler that is used.
-Silicone lip implants are available in a wide variety of size, shapes, and materials that will be chosen by the cosmetic surgeons of Cosmetic Surgery Affiliates in Oklahoma City to suit the patient's needs.
 If the patient has excess fat on another area of their body, a fat transfer usually provides the most natural results with the added benefit of minor liposuction to trim the body.
 At the patient's consultation, all the lip augmentation options will be presented and together, the patient and Dr. Erik Nuveen or Dr. Courtney Caplin will create a treatment plan.

 - Injectable Filler: This is a popular way to enhance the lips in a nonsurgical manner.
 Fillers are made from substances that are found naturally within the body such the hyaluronic acid or collagen based solutions.
 The result is realistic and looks and feels natural.
 Fillers produce beautiful results, however, they are considered short-term and reinjection is advised every 6 months.